 After that, my favorite trick is to include lots of goodies in the salad.
 My preferred combinations usually involve fresh or dried fruit, nuts, occasionally a whole grain (like quinoa or farro), and cheese.
 Sometimes I also include diced or small vegetables, such as bell peppers, tomatoes, cucumbers or corn kernels, or if it’s a meal, a protein like chicken, hard-boiled eggs or beans.

 Finally, I use just a little bit of high-quality dressing, usually homemade (a simple combination of olive oil, balsamic vinegar and Dijon or honey-Dijon mustard works well), or even just a drizzle of really good olive oil and vinegar, and toss the salad thoroughly just before serving it.

-Here are some of my favorite salad recipes:
+Here are some of my favorite salad recipes

 Do you have a favorite salad recipe, tip or combination that we should try?
 Please leave a comment below or on The Scramble Facebook page.